-- The Company reserves the right to charge interest at 5% per annum above bank lending rate on all overdue accounts.
+(C) The Company reserves the right to charge interest at 4% per annum above bank lending rate on all overdue accounts.
 Interest is deemed to accrue on a day to day basis from and including the date when payment falls due under Clause 1(B).

-- When the Company quotes for a special order - that is, when the goods are made expressly to the Buyer's specification, then varied payment terms supplied with the quotation shall apply.
+(E) When the Company quotes for a special order - that is, when the goods are made expressly to the Buyer's specification, then varied payment terms supplied with the quotation may apply.

-- All Buyers are allocated a ProForma account for their first and subsequent purchases whereby all orders must be paid for in full and in advance of the Company processing the order.
+(F) All Buyers are allocated a ProForma account for their first and subsequent purchases whereby all orders must be paid for in full in cleared funds, and in advance of the Company processing the order.

-- A Buyer may apply for a credit account at any time at which point the Company will undertake due.
+(G) A Buyer may apply for a credit account at any time after their first order, at which point the Company will undertake due diligence.
 A credit account and the terms and credit limit of said account are allocated at the Company’s discretion and may be altered at any time.
 The Buyer will be informed of any changes in writing.

-- Unless the Buyer has previously notified the Company in writing of a delivery address, all items which the Company is to supply will be delivered to the Buyer's address, if known.
+2. (A) Unless the Buyer has previously notified the Company in writing of a delivery address, all items which the Company is to supply will be delivered to the Buyer's address, if known, on EXW terms.
 In the absence of such an address, or where the Buyer has previously arranged to collect the goods from the Company, delivery is deemed to take place at the Company's premises.
 The Buyer must collect the goods between 9 am and 5 pm, Monday to Friday, unless otherwise agreed.

 - reject the goods; or

 - withhold payment of any part of the contract price; or

 - recover any costs incurred through delay or failure to deliver from the Company